PhyloclassTalk/phyloclasstalk.github.io/doc/PhyloclassTalk-1.0.md

 ## Platforms

-PhyloclassTalk is distributed as a desktop application, developed, maintained and tested on [Pharo Smalltalk][8fa36b9f], and therefore it should be able to execute under Microsoft Windows, GNU/Linux and MacOS X platforms.
+PhyloclassTalk is distributed as a desktop application, developed, maintained and tested on [Pharo Smalltalk][8fa36b9f], and therefore it should be able to execute under Microsoft Windows and GNU/Linux platforms.
 To access latest fixes and features, click in the Configuration icon and the button "Update PhyloclassTalk" from the settings list.
 PhyloclassTalk has been developed and tested in the following Operating Systems

   [8fa36b9f]: http://www.pharo.org "Pharo Smalltalk"